juju/docs/src/en/commands.md

-   Adjusts the firewall rules and any relevant security mechanisms of the cloud to deny public access to the service.
+   Adjusts the firewall rules and any relevant security mechanisms of the cloud to deny public access to the application.

-   A service is unexposed by default when it gets created.
+   An application is unexposed by default when it gets created.

    **Examples:**